lalessan/scales_human_mobility/README.md

 # The scales of Human Mobility
-*Python package for detecting scales in mobility data*

 This package implements the model described in
 [** article missing for now ** ]